-The minimum age for Gorilla tracking is 15 years.
+The minimum age for Gorilla tracking is 15 years old.

-A Tourist Permit will be automatically issued by this system upon completion of the process application.
+A Tourist Permit will be automatically issued by this system upon completion of the process.

-The application process is as easy as picking an available slot in the product of your choice, filling mandatory forms, uploading requisite supporting documentation and paying the applicable fees.
+The application process is as easy as picking an available slot in the product of your choice, filling out mandatory forms, uploading the requisite supporting documentation, and paying the applicable fees.

 Applications are made with full details of the client (names and passport email and phone number) at the time of payment.